Embiid ties career high with 50 points, 76ers beat Magic

+PHILADELPHIA – Joel Embiid doesn’t need to emulate any other NBA star.

+He proved Wednesday night that he's in a class on his own.

-PHILADELPHIA – Joel Embiid tied his career high with 50 points in just 27 minutes, leading a dominant third quarter that carried the Philadelphia 76ers to a 123-110 victory over the Orlando Magic on Wednesday night.
+Embiid tied his career high with 50 points in just 27 minutes, leading a dominant third quarter that carried the Philadelphia 76ers to a 123-110 victory over the Orlando Magic.

 Embiid also had 12 rebounds and three blocks while making 17 of 23 field goals and 15 of 17 free throws.
 The four-time All-Star and MVP candidate played just 58 seconds of the fourth quarter.